factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/migration/README.md

     public final StringAttribute newAttribute= new StringAttribute();
 }
 ```
-In this example the for attribute is renamed from "oldAttribute" to "newAttribute".
+In this example the attribute is renamed from "oldAttribute" to "newAttribute".

 ```java
 builder.withRenameAttributeMigration(ExampleFactory.class,"oldAttribute",(rf)->rf.newAttribute)